Department-for-Transport-Disruptions/bods-integrated-data/README.md

 #### GTFS Realtime

+> GTFS RT data mapping requires AVL data to exist in the database first (see AVL section above).

-The GTFS RT feed subscription-based, but a snapshot of the feed can be generated (requires AVL data to exist in the database - see AVL section above):
+The GTFS RT feed subscription-based, but a snapshot of the feed can be generated:

 ```bash
 make run-gtfs-rt-generator